-DDM is a specialized multinational investor and manager in non-performing loans and special situations with a focus on Southern, Central and Eastern Europe.
+DDM is a specialized multinational investor in situations arising out of the general strategic challenges in the European banking markets.
+This includes investments into assets and companies previously held by financial institutions, including performing and non-performing loans and special situations.
+DDM strives to create value for its stakeholders by combining significant expertise in financial services, credit underwriting and technology with a focus on operational excellence.
 We work in close and longstanding relations with banks and financial institutions and provide solutions to recover outstanding distressed assets.

-Revenues in the industry stem from the margin created by acquiring loan portfolios at a discount and then collecting the outstanding debt.
+Revenues in the non-performing loans industry stem from the margin created by acquiring loan portfolios at a discount and then collecting the outstanding debt.
 There are two main categories of distressed assets.
 Corporate is made up of distressed obligations held by one company against another.
 Some of the major international investment banks are active as acquirers of this type of portfolios.